psmsmets/xcorr/README.rst

 - **core**: Main functions of xcorr are `init`, `process`. `bias_correct`, `read`, `write` and `merge`.
 All of these return or are applied on an `xarray.Dataset`.
+  `lazy_process` multithreads a batch of crosscorrelations using `dask <https://dask.org>`_ after verifying both data availability and preprocessing.

 - **clients**: Load waveform data from a local SeisComP Data Structure (SDS) archive and automatically download missing or incomplete waveforms by the